FarmBot-Docs/farmbot-genesis/v1.1/FarmBot-Genesis-V1.1/mods-and-add-ons/add-a-webcam-to-farmbot.md

 ---
 title: "Add a Webcam to FarmBot"
 slug: "add-a-webcam-to-farmbot"
-excerpt: "DIY instructions for adding a webcam to your FarmBot + usage examples"
+description: "DIY instructions for adding a webcam to your FarmBot + usage examples"
 ---

 * toc